Taqlid: Sunni Islam

 Traditionally, taqlid is lawful and obligatory when one is not qualified as a mujtahid.
-According to Rudolph Peters, this is by consensus and known in the religion by necessity (ma'lum min al din daruratan) in the eyes of traditional Muslim scholars.
+According to Rudolph Peters, this is by the consensus of all Sunni Muslims.

 Traditional Sunni scholars rely on two verses of the Qur'an that order one to ask the people of knowledge or remembrance if they do not know and to obey Allah, the messenger and those in authority among them.
 They also rely on several hadiths, including one where Muhammad tells his companions, "If one does not know what to do, the only remedy is to inquire."
 Muhammad did this after a companion who had fractured his skull asked other companions with him whether he could perform dry purification.
 They said no. So this injured companion washed his head with water and died.
 Muhammad admonished his companions by saying, "They killed him.
 May Allah kill them.
 If one does not know what to do, the only remedy is to inquire."

-Wahhabi, Salafi and Ahl-i Hadith schools of tradition reject taqlid and instead encourage ijtihad.
+Salafi and Wahhabis reject taqlid of the four schools, Hanafi, Maliki, Shafi'i and Hanbali, and instead encourage ijtihad (independent reasoning) Salafi Wahhabi scholars regarded taqlid as a form of shirk (polytheism).
+Salafis like Sanaullah Amritsari went to the extent of declaring taqlid as kufr (disbelief).